andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 - Note: Remember to keep your username and password you created in your notes, as you will need them later.

-5. Locate the check box at the bottom-left corner of the website and click "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.
+5. Locate the check box at the bottom-left corner and click "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.
 Please confirm.")
 6. Click on the "Review + create" button and review the settings.
 7. Click on the "Create" button to create the virtual machine.
 (Note: It should take up 1-2 minutes to process the VM)
 8. Once the virtual machine Windows 10 Pro (21H2) is created, you can access it through the Azure portal or by using remote desktop tools.

 <h2>Step 4: Configure remote access to the virtual machines, such as using Remote Desktop Protocol (RDP)</h2>

 1. Click on the "Seach resources, services, docs (G+/)"
 2. In the search bar, type "Virtual Machines"
 3. After creating your VM, you should be able to click "vm-osticket"
 4. On the "Overview" tab, find/copy the Public IP Address located within the Essentials category.
 - Note: See the image below:

 <p>